marcelpatrick/enhanced_input/README.md

 ## Link to the BP
 - in the Character BP, assign the Context Mapping and the Input assets to the character.
+- Create an input action and make it a value type vector 2d
+- Create a mapping context